fbridault/pres/RMLL/f4s.rst

 - Training center - Research

 .. note::
-	- IRCAD is a research institute against digestive cancer.
-It was created...
+	- IRCAD is a research institute against digestive system cancers.
 	- It is known worldwide especially because it is a training center, where 4000 surgeons/year attend courses on mini-invasive and laparoscopic surgery.
 	- There are also two research and development teams.
 One about Robotics, and an another one about Computer Vision.
 FW4SPL is the framework developed by this team.